 Together with our product manager, we have defined key metrics that served as a foundation for my design decisions:

-1. Establish scalable interaction patterns, making it easier to introduce new features and pages with reduced design and development time
+Making it easier to introduce new features and pages with reduced design and development time

 I started exploring on how we can improve the user experience of the Insights viewing experience, here were some iterations: